-The directors submit their report on the financial statements of Strand Business Improvement District NPC for the year ended 30 June 2022.
+The directors herewith submit their report on the financial statements of Strand Business Improvement District NPC for the year ended 30 June 2023.

-Nature of business
+1. Nature of business

-Strand Business Improvement District NPC is incorporated in South Africa with interests in the services industry.
+Strand Business Improvement District NPC was incorporated in South Africa with interests in the services industry.
 The company operates in South Africa.